-- 1. Formative assessment- used by teachers to evaluate pupils' knowledge and understanding on a day-to-day basis and to tailor teaching accordingly.
-This can include, probing questions, quick recap questions, scrutiny of work and through retrieval practice activities e.g. low stakes quizzing. - 2.
+- Formative assessment- used by teachers to evaluate pupils' knowledge and understanding on a day-to-day basis and to tailor teaching accordingly.
+This can include probing questions, through retrieval practice activities e.g. low stakes quizzing and recap questions, specific assessment for learning activities and scrutiny of work. - 2.
 Summative assessment- enables schools to evaluate how much a pupil has learned at the end of a teaching period. - 3.
 Nationally standardised summative assessments- used by the government to hold schools to account.